India, Philippines set to conclude BrahMos missile deal | Law-Order

 The procurement is expected to signal a major upswing in India's strategic ties with the Philippines which has been focusing on ramping up its naval prowess in the face of its lingering friction with China in the South China sea.

+According to the Philippines' department of budget management (DBM), two separate 'special allotment release orders' (SARO) worth 1.3 billion pesos (Rs 189 crore) and 1.535 billion pesos (Rs 224 crore) were issued on Monday.

-The people cited above said the negotiations on the BrahMos deal have almost been completed and that both sides are now set to formally seal the contract in the next few weeks.
+According to the DBM document, the allocation has been made ''to cover the initial funding requirements for the shore-based anti-ship missile system acquisition project of the Philippine Navy.''
+The people cited above said the allocation was for the missile deal.
+The negotiations on the BrahMos deal have almost been completed and both sides are now set to formally seal the contract in the next few weeks, they said.

 BrahMos Aerospace, an India-Russian joint venture, produces supersonic cruise missiles that can be launched from submarines, ships, aircraft, or land platforms.